top of page

 Climate Conversations: All We Can Save

-These pieces are part of Climate Conversations: All We Can Save, a traveling group exhibition currently on view at Janice Charach Gallery, West Bloomfield Township, MI.
+These pieces are part of Climate Conversations: All We Can Save.

 "When eight women artists from the Midwest and the East Coast of the United States came together via Zoom during the height of the COVID-19 pandemic to read and discuss a newly published book on climate change, none of them predicted what would evolve from their conversations.